All Beer No Gluten

 Millet

 Soft, lightly sweet, grain-forward.
-Plays well with hops and is the workhorse for many modern gluten-free IPAs and pale ales.
-Used heavily by Ghostfish and Holidaily.
+The workhorse for modern gluten-free IPAs and pale ales — used heavily by Ghostfish and Holidaily.

 Rice

 Crisp, clean, very neutral.
 Common in lagers and pilsners.
-The base for many of Glutenberg's beers and a key grain at Buck Wild.
+The base for many Glutenberg beers and key at Buck Wild.

 Sorghum

 Earthy, can lean sweet or grainy.
-Sorghum was the dominant gluten-free grain in the early years (Lakefront New Grist, Bard's Tale) and is still widely used.
+The dominant gluten-free grain in the early years (Lakefront New Grist, Bard's Tale) and still widely used.

 Buckwheat

-Despite the name, no relation to wheat — it's a seed, not a grain.
+Despite the name, no relation to wheat — it's a seed.
 Lends a nutty, lightly roasted character.
 Common in stouts, porters, and Belgian-style ales.

 Teff